F1rst-Unicorn/stocks/manual/development/spec.md

 #### Timestamps

-The timestamp format used is `yyyy.MM.dd-HH:mm:ss.SSS-Z`.
+The timestamp format used is `yyyy.MM.dd-HH:mm:ss.SSSSSS-Z`.
 Refer to [the Java API Reference](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html) for semantics.
 The timestamps are passed as strings.